robinsonvs/tcc-information-systems/README.md

 # tcc-information-systems
-**This repository brings together the material from my course completion work (TCC) at Unisinos - work theme: Quantum Computing - Analysis of Quantum Algorithms to Solve the SAT Problem in the NISQ Era**
+**This repository brings together the material from my course completion work (TCC) at Unisinos - Work Topic: Quantum Computing - Analysis of Quantum Algorithms for Solving the SAT Problem in the NISQ Era**

 ## Articles used to support the work: